Last Updated on August 19, 2023

 - Tools of the (Scientific) Trade

 There are two virtual program options for those who would like to learn more but aren’t able to come in.
-The first option is the Virtual Group Program, which gives students around the world the opportunity to hear from a Museum instructor.
+The first option is the Virtual Group Program, which gives students worldwide the opportunity to hear from a Museum instructor.

 The instructor tailors the video presentation to the current curriculum and can include live animals, activities, and other specimens.

 The second option is an Individual Virtual Program where parents can sign their children up for interactive lessons.

-More virtual program and events can be found here.
+More virtual programs and events can be found here.

 Ready to Visit the NC Museum of Natural Sciences?

 Based on all it offers, we don’t think that will change soon.
 We consider it one of the best things to do with kids in Raleigh, and the fact that it’s a free attraction is why we’ll keep returning to this amazing science museum.

 Have you ever visited the NC Museum of Natural Sciences?
 We’d love to know what you thought of it.
 Let us know in the comments or by email.

 More Things to Do in Raleigh

 Because this Raleigh science museum is right in the heart of downtown, there are plenty of other fun and free things to do nearby!
 One favorite right next door is the North Carolina Museum of History.

-Marbles Kids Museum requires admission but is only a short walk away if you are visiting with children.
+Marbles Kids Museum requires admission but is only a short walk away if you visit with children.
 It can certainly provide a full day of fun.